osquery/osquery/ASSURANCE.md

 #### Watchdog

+The osquery agent operates as a watchdog process and a worker process, with one forking the other at osquery startup.
+The intent of the watchdog process is to enforce limits on resource use by the worker process, but one side-effect of that is that it mitigates certain denial-of-service risks.
+For example, a poorly crafted query that would otherwise run on forever, or intentionally planted data on the host that has been crafted specifically to cause a denial-of-service in the osquery agent.
+Either of those would trigger the watchdog to restart osquery and temporarily ban the query that exhibited the problematic behavior.

 ## Security Implemented in Development Lifecycle Processes

 - configuration management via GitHub, can track the changes, who made them, and when they were made